 Don’t say: “You’re not alone”

 In so many ways a widow is indeed alone.
 “There can be a room full of family and close friends and yet not one person is experiencing exactly what she is feeling at that moment,” writes Meekhof.
 The loss of the spouse leaves a hole in the heart that no one else can fill.
-Use these guidelines for delivering tasteful, sincere condolences to the bereaved.

 Don’t say: “Call if you need anything”